yoswag75/PulseGuard/README.md

 <br><br>

 ## Cardiovascular Front end
-Process to access the website:
+Process to access the website:<br>
-Run the whole code\n
+Run the whole code<br>
-In the last cell, click on the last link ("your url is: ") The tunnel Password will appear in the second last cell (Example: "35.196.166.136") Paste this tunnel password in the above link obtained
+In the last cell, click on the last link ("your url is: ")<br>
+The tunnel Password will appear in the second last cell (Example: "35.196.166.136") Paste this tunnel password in the above link obtained<br>
-Hit Enter
+Hit Enter<br>
 <br>
 [Cardiovascular Google Collab Link (Integrated Web Site)](https://colab.research.google.com/drive/1b8d83LbgeW3h_7XKJyv4Fg4mpwHVya_s?usp=sharing)
 <br><br>